linode/apl-docs/docs/for-devs/console/projects.md

 sidebar_label: Projects
 ---

-A Project in Otomi is a collection of a Build, a Workload and a Service in ONE form.
+A Project in APL is a collection of a Build, a Workload and a Service in ONE form.

 ## Create a Project

 1. In the left menu click on `Projects` and then on `Create project`.
 2. Provide a name for the project.

-Note: The name of the project will be used for all created otomi resources (build, workload and service).
+Note: The name of the project will be used for all created APL resources (build, workload and service).

 3. Select `Create build form source` or `Use an existing image`
 4. If `Create build from source` is selected: follow the [instruction](builds.md) for creating a Build